GautamGupta/bb-legacy-plugins/related-topics/trunk/readme.txt

 * stop words added to improve title keyword scan (non-english forums will need to change)

+= Version 0.0.5 (2009-09-03) =

+* real-time lookup during new topic creation based on title (optional)

+* tags are now cross referenced with words in title

 == To Do ==

 * cache results (current adds a few queries per topic view)